-2.2 National Grid's Gas Transporter Licence in respect of the NTS conducting its transportation business.
-The licence_licence obligations that are relevant to the planning and development of the NTS are described below.
+2.2 National Grid's Gas Transporter Licence in respect of the NTS

-National Grid is bound by the terms of its Gas Transporter-Licence ("the .
-The Licence") in respect of the NTS.
-This contains a number of Standard, Standard Special and Special Conditions that National Grid must abide by in developing and operating the network and in
+National Grid is bound by the terms of its Licence.
+The Licence contains a number of Standard, Standard Special and Special Conditions that National Grid must abide by in developing and operating the network and in conducting its transportation business.
+The Licence obligations that are relevant to the planning and development of the NTS are described below.